There are two ways to share your data with third-party providers (TPPs).

 - When you’re using Open Banking, you’ll never be asked to share your log-in details

-- When you’re using Open Banking, you’ll always be asked to give your permission through Online Banking or Barclays Mobile Banking
+- When you’re using Open Banking, you’ll always be asked to give your permission through Online Banking or our app

 - When you share your log-in details the third party will be able to access more data – whereas with Open Banking, you decide what you share and why